ga4gh/ga4gh-schemas/CONTRIBUTING.md

-## How to contribute to the GA4GH ReadTaskTeam project
+## How to contribute to the GA4GH Schemas

 Thank you for taking the time to contribute.
 We appreciate it!